- Entertainment and Media»

 Grunge Runs its Course

 In the early ‘90s it’s reasonable to say hair bands went the way of the dodo because there were just so darned many of them.
 What had started out on the Sunset Strip in the late ‘70s and early ‘80s had evolved into a worldwide phenomenon.
-Where a band like Motley Crue had once been edgy and innovative, there were now a dozen bands just like them.
+Where a band like Posion had once been edgy and innovative, there were now a dozen bands just like them.
 Record companies were signing legions of these guys and churning out power ballads, trying to cash in while they could.

 Eventually, it was just too much.
 Cliché “hair bands” were everywhere, and in many cases the music had been watered down to a more radio-friendly version of what glam metal had been earlier in the decade.
 The public grew weary of it, and the record companies did an about-face and put grunge out there as the next new thing.

 But it only took a few short years for the same thing to happen to grunge.
 Firstly, it’s unlikely any of the early Seattle bands back in the ‘80s ever considered themselves as leaders in some movement.
-One for the most refreshing things about grunge bands was that they truly did seem in it for the music, not the fame or fortune or accolades.
+One of the most refreshing things about grunge bands was that they truly did seem in it for the music, not the fame or fortune or accolades.
 Unfortunately, that was exactly what they got.

 When Nirvana’s Nevermind set the tone for a new breed of bands to rise to the national attention, the grunge attitude and philosophy became co-opted by kids all around the country.
 This meant everyone from department stores to fashion designers to commercial producers were suddenly doing their best to connect with kids using the grunge thing as a conduit.